 Can I qualify for life insurance if I’ve been diagnosed with Pyelonephritis or a Kidney Infection?

 Yes, individuals who have been diagnosed with Pyelonephritis can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, many may even be able to qualify for a Preferred rate!
+In fact, many may even be able to qualify for some of the best no exam term life insurance policies at a Preferred rate!

 The only problem is…

-That because suffering from a kidney infection can potentially cause someone to develop some pretty significant complications, most (if not all) life insurance companies are going to want to see that you have completely recovered form your Pyelonephritis prior to making any kind of decision about your life insurance application.
+That because suffering from a kidney infection can potentially cause someone to develop some pretty significant complications, most (if not all) of the top-rated life insurance companies are going to want to see that you have completely recovered from your Pyelonephritis before making any kind of decision about your life insurance application.